IronBlood/config.nvim/README.md

 # Config.nvim

-This is my personal configurations for neovim.
-It may not suit you, but I wish there's something helpful.
+This is my personal configuration for Neovim.
+It may not suit you, but I hope you find something useful in here.

 ## Requirements